Impact!

 Our Recipe for a Thriving Community has demonstrated results all the way from the outlying river valleys where we work to the city of Cumana.

-• We did this by serving more than 76,200 rural and low-income urban (barrio)women and their families, an estimated (at least) 300,000 beneficiaries.
+- We did this by serving more than 81,680 rural and low-income urban (barrio) women and their families, an estimated (at least) 300,000 beneficiaries.

-• We have done all of this on an average family planning budget of less than $130,000 a year, at an average cost of less than $11 per CYP over the last 10 years.
+- We have done all of this on an average family planning budget of about $207,000 a year, at an average cost of less than $12 per CYP over the last 10 years.

 EDUCATION